robertwschuster/robertwschuster.github.io/_portfolio/2022-01-vald_placement.md

 <a/>

 was assessed using the
-- standard error of measurement,
+- standard error of measurement (SEM),
-- coefficient of variation and
+- coefficient of variation (CV) and
-- intraclass correlation coefficient.
+- intraclass correlation coefficient (ICC).